Frank Scholten

-Frank Scholten (30 August 1881 – 29 August 1942) was a Dutch photographer and author.
+François "Frank" Scholten (30 August 1881 – 29 August 1942) was a Dutch photographer and author.

-Life
+Family

 Frank Scholten was the second child of investment broker Petrus Wilhelmus Scholten (1835–1913) and jonkvrouw Elisabeth Maria Anna Henrietta van Bevervoorden tot Oldemeule (1876–1889).
 He spent his childhood in Amsterdam and Portsmouth.
-After the death of his mother, his father remarried jonkvrouw Maria Anna Ploos van Amstel; two further children were born from this marriage.
+After the death of his mother, his father remarried jonkvrouw (Dutch for female squire) Maria Anna Ploos van Amstel; two further children were born from this marriage.

+Youth

 At age sixteen Scholten moved to a boarding school for boys from well-to-do-families in Noordwijk.
 He studied art, music, and philosophy in Berlin from 1908 until the start of the First World War, which forced him to return to Amsterdam.
 He was acquainted with Jacob Israël de Haan, whom he later met again in Palestine, and he was involved in the Amsterdam gay scene.
 In 1920 he was sentenced to two years in prison for pederasty, but left the country.

+Photographic travels

 Scholten made a long journey via Cologne, Rome (where he spent several months), Brindisi and Athens to Palestine.
 He then spent three years in Palestine, traveling the region, and photographing people and biblical places.

+Publications

 Having returned to Europe in early 1923, he exhibited a selection of 2200 of his photos at the Brook Art Gallery in Londen.
 The exhibition, titled "Palestine in Transition", was favourably reviewed in many English and foreign newspapers.

 He then started the publication of his photographs in a series of volumes titles Palestine Illustrated.
 The first two volumes appeared in a French edition in 1929 and contained photos of Jaffa, combined with verses from the Bible, the Talmud and the Quran.
-As a result of the Wall Street Crash of 1929 Scholten lost a large sum of money, but nevertheless continued publication of his two volumes in German, English and Dutch editions.
+As a result of the Wall Street crash of 1929 Scholten lost a large sum of money, but nevertheless continued publication of his two volumes in German, English and Dutch editions.
 Further volumes were projected but never published.

 As the Second World War made travel in Europe impossible, Scholten took up residence in Leiden.
-He continued working on his publications at the library of the Netherlands Institute for the Near East.
+He continued working on his publications at the library of the Netherlands Institute for the Near East (Dutch language: Nederlands Instituut voor het Nabije Oosten, NINO).
 He had befriended Franz Böhl, one of its two directors (and Professor of Assyriology at Leiden University; previously of Hebrew at Groningen).

+Legacy

 Scholten died in 1942.
 He bequeathed his photographic archive and documentation to NINO, and his capital to the city of Leiden.
 The municipality created the Frank Scholten Fund, which served to finance the publication of several scholarly books in a Scholten memorial series by NINO (ca. 1950–1980), and provided loans for the acquisition of the institute's housing.

 In the early 2000s Scholten's photo archive was rediscovered at NINO.
 In 2019–2020 a project was initiated at Leiden University for the complete digitization and cataloguing of the collection.